Electric cars vs hybrid cars vs plug-in hybrids

 First, consider where you're going to charge your electric car, and how.
 If you have a driveway or garage, and you’re open to installing a wallbox charger, then great.
 But if you can only park on the street, or if you need to rely on a slow domestic socket to charge your car, an electric vehicle might not be for you.

 A small city car such as the Smart EQ ForFour – with a real-world range of 65-80 miles – might serve you well for things like the school run and the weekly shop, but would be impractical for longer journeys.
-So if you haven’t also got a second petrol or diesel car as a backup for those occasions, only the likes of the Hyundai Kona Electric – with 300 miles of range – could really meet your needs.
+So if you haven’t also got a second petrol or diesel car as a backup for those occasions, only the likes of the Kia e-Niro – with 282 miles of range – could really meet your needs.

-You should also bear in mind that the UK's recharging network is still in it's infancy, and many charging points at service stations and retail parks have proven to be unreliable.
+You should also bear in mind that the UK's recharging network is still in it's infancy, and many charging points at service stations and retail parks aren't yet as reliable as they need to be.
 If you regularly drive long distances - 200 miles or more at a time - an electric car isn't for you just yet.

 Hybrids and plug-in hybrids are a more realistic proposition for a greater proportion of drivers.
 A plug-in hybrid especially could save you a lot of money, provided you can charge the battery at home or at work, and that the majority of your journeys are either short or medium distance.